 A fish with ich tends to look like it has tiny crystals on its body, like someone sprinkled salt on it.
 We tend to notice ich on the fins first since there’s less slime coat in those areas and it’s easier for the parasite to target.
 Other symptoms may include loss of appetite, rapid breathing, fish rubbing their bodies against surfaces, lethargy, and hiding behavior.

 If your fish has ich that comes from an external parasite, you will see five spots today and then maybe 35 spots tomorrow.
 However, some fish get “stress ich” or stress spots, which evenly covers the entire body (not just the fins).
-If you see five spots today and five spots tomorrow with no increase, this may be stress ich instead and will not necessarily respond to the same treatment regimen mentioned below.
+If you see five spots today and the same number of spots tomorrow with no increase, this may be stress ich instead and will not necessarily respond to the same treatment regimen mentioned below.

 Clown loaches are prone to ich, especially if the water temperature is not high enough for their liking.